-In public mergers, there are certain circumstances where the Code sets a minimum level of consideration which must be offered to target shareholders.
+In a public M&A transaction, there are certain circumstances where the Code imposes minimum levels of consideration that must be offered to the target company’s shareholders.

 Is it possible for target companies to provide financial assistance?

-Public companies may re-register as private companies in order to facilitate the provision of financial assistance, however the financial assistance could only be provided once the reregistration of the company has occurred.
+Public companies may re-register as a private company in order to provide financial assistance but the assistance must only be given after the re-registration has been completed.

 Which governing law is customarily used on acquisitions?

-What public-facing documentation is it necessary for a buyer to produce in connection with the acquisition of a listed company?
+What public-facing documentation must a buyer produce in connection with the acquisition of a listed company?

-Documents or advertisements must be prepared with the highest standard of care and accuracy, and the information contained in them must be adequately and fairly presented.
-Information must be made equally available to all the target shareholders.
+All documents must be prepared with the highest standards of care and the information in them must be adequately and fairly presented and made equally available to all target shareholders.

 What formalities are required in order to document a transfer of shares, including any local transfer taxes or duties?

 In a private M&A deal the parties will enter into a sale and purchase agreement.
 For public M&A transactions the offer document and form of acceptance or the scheme of arrangement will be used but in the case of both public and private transactions, transfers of title to shares in a company incorporated in England and Wales must be made using a stock transfer form unless the shares in question are held in uncertificated form through the electronic CREST system.